 9.2 Keep alive request package

+{Editor’s note (2013-01 meeting): there is a general question still open: the existing keep-alive package did (?) just focus on connectionless transport UDP, but missed the consideration of connection-oriented transports such as TCP or SCTP.
+To be checked/confirmed.

+Two further aspects:

+The “CRLF keep-alive technique“ (RFC 5626) may need to be supported for e.g. TCP or TLS/TCP.

+Connection Reuse in the SIP (RFC 5923)

+Both items are driven by NAT-T, and both might be relevant in case of networks with H.248.TCP and/or H.248.TLS.
+Contributions are solicited.}

 …

 9.2.6 Procedures

+9.2.6.1 MGC stimuli for IP bearer path keep-alive requests

+The IP bearer path related keep-alive functions are part of overall NAT traversal solutions.
+The MGC may trigger keep-alive procedures due to

+local policy (provisioned policy, e.g. in case that all calls of an IP network domain require keep-alive support) or/and

+call-individual requests (and parameterization) by application control protocol signalling (see e.g. [b-IETF RFC 6223], [b-IETF RFC 5626])

+Example:

+A SIP network with usage of [b-IETF RFC 6223]: the MGC could (inter alia) derive the signal parameters “keep alive transmission interval” (kar/skap/ti) and “keep alive packet type” (kar/skap/kapt) from SIP signalling.

+9.2.6.2 Triggering keep- alive at MG by MGC

 In order to open or maintain a binding, the MGC should send the "Send Keep Alive" (skap) signal to the MG to initiate sending a keep-alive packet to the remote address.
 This will have the effect of opening a pinhole (or keeping a binding open) allowing the remote end to send packets to the local end.
 The "Keep Alive transmission interval" (ti) parameter is used in order for the MG to autonomously send a keep-alive packet when no packets have been detected for the address for time interval Tr.

 Where a MGC utilizes a Keep alive Request signal with the "RTP packet with unknown payload type", it may be required to communicate this to a peer MGC via the SDP.
 An MGC on reception of this attribute should then set this attribute in the remote descriptor of the applicable MG Termination/Stream.
 It indicates to the MG that the remote end will utilize a keep-alive using an RTP packet with an unknown payload type.